RCAutomatizacion/Performance-Analytics/docs/Installation.md

 ### Configure OPC UA Connector

-In this part, connection with the PLCs are established.
+In this part, connection with the first two PLCs are established using the OPC UA Connector.
 Open your Management App and launch the OPC UA Connector configurator.

 Add a new data source for PLC1 with the OPC UA connector: